Nowadays, there are dozens of strategies for trading in the Forex market.

 Before we begin, make sure you have installed the Support&Resistance indicator, since it will be used in all the examples.

-Also, note that in this article levels refer not to strictly drawn horizontal lines, but to some significant area the price interacts with.
+Please also note that levels in this article are referred to not as strictly drawn horizontal lines, but as some significant areas that the price interacts with.